Skip to content

 • New Features

-• Added a dedicated Reminders tab in the app, allowing users to view, filter, and manage all their reminders.
+• Added a Reminders tab in the app to view, filter, edit, and delete message reminders.

 • Enhancements